There are many treatment options available depending on the stage of melanoma.

 Cancer grows in our bodies by tricking the immune system into ignoring it.
 Checkpoint inhibitor drugs stimulate the immune system to recognise and destroy melanoma cells.

 Checkpoint inhibitor drugs are showing exciting promise for the future outcomes of melanoma patients.
-Several drugs are in different phases of development.
-The immunotherapy drugs getting the most attention for melanoma patients are nivolumab and Ipilimumab.
+Several drugs are in different phases of development and we are undertaking active research into a number of therapies at MIA (read more).
+The immunotherapy drugs currently getting the most attention for melanoma patients are nivolumab and pembrolizumab.

 This approach is based on the concept of using immunisation to treat disease rather than prevent it as it is used in childhood vaccines.
 The idea is to prepare an antigen made from melanoma tumour cells that enables the immune system to identify and destroy the disease more readily.